Aquaculture Thematic Methods

 This Circular requires familiarity with:

-TG-0.1 General Introduction to Ocean Accounts -- for the conceptual framework of environmental-economic accounting principles, asset boundaries, and production concepts as applied to ocean contexts.
+- TG-0.1 General Introduction to Ocean Accounts—for environmental-economic accounting principles, asset boundaries, and production concepts.

 2.1 Data Requirements